mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Merciless Eviction</auto-card-image>
 </div>

-These just cost more and do less than mass bounce effects.
+These just cost more and/or do less than mass bounce effects.
 Remember, I'm no longer getting the discount from <auto-card name="Jodah, Archmage Eternal">Jodah</auto-card>.

 ## Cutting Dead Weight